Blendify/blender-manual/blender_docs/manual/editors/preferences/save_load.rst

    using extensions: ``.blend1``, ``.blend2``, etc.,
    with the number increasing to the number of versions you specify.

-   Older files will be named with a higher number. e.g.
+   Older files will be named with a higher number.
-   With the default setting of 2, you will have three versions of your file:
+   E.g. with the default setting of 2, you will have three versions of your file:

    :``*.blend``: last saved.
    :``*.blend1``: second last saved.